-At the last meeting, the WICC approved the wording of the revised Mission Statement, with the following change:
+At the January 27, 2022 regular meeting, the WICC approved the following wording of the revised Mission Statement:

-MISSION STATEMENT (Revised)
+MISSION STATEMENT (Approved)

 Watersheds are foundational to both the natural and human landscape, including the economy for all who live and work in Napa County.
 Among their many attributes, they replenish groundwater; support riparian habitat; supply our wells and reservoirs; filter contamination; provide recreation; influence flood plains; and play a key role in wildfire management.
 The WICC improves the health of Napa County's watersheds by informing and engaging the community; coordinating with other local committees and agencies; and advising the Board of Supervisors.